Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using "/" as well!

-Another way to look at files using the command `cat`.
+Another way to look at files is using the command `cat`.
 This command prints out the entire contents of the file to the console.
 In large files, like the ones we're working with today, this can take a long time and should generally be avoided.
 For small files, it can be a useful tool.

 There's another final way that we can look at files, and in this case, just look at part of them.
 This can be particularly useful if we just want to see the beginning or end of the file, or see how it's formatted.